devopsdays/devopsdays-web/content/page/organizing.md

 ## Website, Email, and Slack

 When you have your initial team, [email the global core organizers](mailto:info@devopsdays.org) and we'll schedule a kickoff meeting with you.
 After chatting, we'll set up the @devopsdays.org mail aliases for your team.
 This will let you have a standard email for organizer contact and proposals.
-We'll also invite you to the Slack team to you can meet other organizers and share ideas.
+We'll also invite you to the Slack team so you can meet other organizers and share ideas.
+(Slack has an XMPP gateway if you'd prefer that.)

 We prefer the city name for the actual email and site.
 Wider regional terms are less preferable since someone in a nearby city may want to have a devopsdays in a following year.
 Fun nicknames require too much dereferencing of pointers and so are best kept for slogans and t-shirt designs.